It’s a tankless job but somebody’s gotta do it.

 Make sure you pull any required state or city permits for installing or replacing a water heater.

 If incoming water pressure is above 80 psi, you’ll need to install a pressure reducing valve upstream of the new water heater.
-If you need to install one, you should do that when installing the cold and hot water connections (see “Establish the cold and hot water connections” section below).
+If you need to install one, you should do that when installing the cold and hot water connections (see Step 10 : Install New Water Lines below).

 - Check your local building code to confirm where you can install your water heater within your home.